szkrd/little-angular-book/book/03-routing/02-query-parameters/README.md

 ## Combining parameters and query parameters

-:bulb: Sometimes you want to listen for query param and param change (probably with more complex pages) together.
+:light_bulb: Sometimes you want to listen for query param and param change (probably with more complex pages) together.
 Use `combineLatest` (from _rxjs/observable/combineLatest_) to get them both:

 ```typescript